 CHE-4024 Biochemistry II with 4

 Laboratory

-o

 MAT-1034G Calculus I 4

+MAT-2063G Introduction to Statistics 3

 The student with a major in biology (pre-veterinary medicine concentration) may complete the designated courses in lieu of a minor.

 Life Science Education, B.S.